Treat Your Taste Buds to Wine, Cheese & Chocolate

 If you’ve worked up an appetite exploring Toronto’s many events and attractions, there’s no better way to recharge than with some melt-in-your-mouth chocolate.

 Part boutique, part lounge and all chocolate, MoRoCo (99 Yorkville Avenue) in chic Yorkville blends hip ambience with a serious assortment of gourmet chocolatey goodness.
 MoRoCo handcrafts more than 15 different truffles and a wide variety of chocolate confections using Valrhona dark, milk and white chocolate.
 This is chocolate like you’ve never experienced before.

-SOMA (55 Mill Street) in Toronto’s historic Distillery District offers visitors a glimpse into the workings of a micro chocolate factory via its viewing windows.
+SOMA (55 Mill Street) in Toronto’s Distillery Historic District offers visitors a glimpse into the workings of a micro chocolate factory via its viewing windows.
 One of the few artisan chocolate makers in North America to make chocolate in small batches directly from the cacao bean, SOMA has been voted “best chocolate” in both Toronto Life and NOW magazines.
 Watch the chocolatiers busy at work, or head straight to the café and boutique to get your fill of truffles, pralines, gelato and hot chocolate.

 Over in Little Poland, The Chocolateria (361 Roncesvalles Avenue) offers a wide variety of chocolate treats, from standards like confections, truffles and artisan chocolate bars, to more unique offerings like their famous chocolate-dipped potato chips.
 For $75 you can even sign up for a chocolate making class to start crafting your own tasty treats at home.

 For the ultimate chocolate experience, visit Toronto from late October to early November to catch the Toronto Chocolate Festival – a city-wide event where chocolate is featured in all its magnificent and tasty forms.
 Check the festival website for this year’s dates.